streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

       parameters:
       - in: path
         name: HealthCheckId
-        description: "If you want Amazon Route 53 to return this resource record set in response to a DNS query only\t\t\twhen a health check is passing, include the HealthCheckId element and specify the\t\t\tID of the applicable health check"
+        description: If you want Amazon Route 53 to return this resource record set in response to a DNS query onlywhen a health check is passing, include the HealthCheckId element and specify theID of the applicable health check
         type: string
       responses:
         200: